BernLeWal/Benchmark_CodeLLMs/README.md

 - "claude-3-7-sonnet-latest",
 - "claude-3-5-sonnet-latest"

+### Evaluated locally-executed LLMs

-As alternative benchmarks were done with the following, **locally executed LLMs**:
+As alternative benchmarks were done with the following LLMs:

+7B Models (the maximum size working on my machine):
 - "codellama/CodeLlama-7b-Instruct-hf",
 - "Qwen/Qwen2.5-Coder-7B-Instruct",
+- "deepseek-ai/DeepSeek-R1-Distill-Qwen-7B",
+- "deepseek-ai/deepseek-coder-7b-instruct-v1.5",
+- "bigcode/starcoder2-7b" (was tested, but failed to work),

+3B/4B Models:
+- "Qwen/Qwen2.5-Coder-3B-Instruct",
 - "microsoft/Phi-4-mini-instruct",
-- "deepseek-ai/DeepSeek-R1-Distill-Qwen-7B",
-- "deepseek-ai/deepseek-coder-7b-instruct-v1.5"

-As computer I used a consumer PC with a RTC 2080 Ti card with 11GB VRAM.
+As computer I used a consumer PC with a Nvidia RTX 2080 Ti card with 11GB VRAM.
 So the testfield was limited to not more than 8B models.

 ### Benchmark Execution